dtinth/taskjob/README.md

 My take at observable, cancelable asynchronous operations…

-## Motivation
+## Motivation and Quality Attributes

 I'm trying to find a good asynchronous task library for tasks that supports:

-- Promises.
-Who wants to mess with callback nowadays?
+- __Promises.__ Who wants to mess with callback nowadays?
-- Progress.
-I want to be able to be notified of progress.
+- __Progress.__ I want to be able to be notified of progress.
-- Nesting.
-Some tasks are composed of sub-tasks.
+- __Nesting.__ Some tasks are composed of sub-tasks.
-- Cancellation.
-What if I don't want the result anymore?
+- __Cancellation.__ What if I don't want the result anymore?

 Nongoals: I don't care about

-- Chaining.
+- __Chaining.__ Tasks don't need to be chainable.

-I came across whatwg/fetch#27 and that discussion is too long.
+I came across whatwg/fetch#27, but that discussion is too long.
 Basically, I don't want to to extend Promises with cancellations.

 ## What I am thinking...